EDCD/EDMarketConnector/README.md

 The authentication didn't complete correctly for some reason.
 This can be caused by:

 - Using Internet Explorer.
 IE is [known](https://blogs.msdn.microsoft.com/ieinternals/2011/07/13/understanding-protocols/) to be broken.
 Please (temporarily) set your default browser to Edge, Chrome or Firefox and retry.
+- The Frontier authentication website is confused - see [Error: An error occured](#error-an-error-occured).
 - Entering credentials for a different Cmdr - see [Error: Wrong Cmdr](#error-wrong-cmdr).
 - Entering Steam credentials instead of Frontier credentials - see [Error: User not found](#error-user-not-found).

-If none of the above helps, visit the [Frontier authentication website](https://auth.frontierstore.net/), log in and deauthorize "Elite Dangerous Market Connector".
-Then restart the app.

 ### Error: Invalid Credentials
 See [above](#app-repeatedly-opens-the-frontier-authentication-website).

+### Error: An error occured
+The Frontier authentication website is confused.
+Visit the [Frontier authentication website](https://auth.frontierstore.net/), log in and deauthorize "Elite Dangerous Market Connector".
+Then restart the app.

 ### 500 internal server error
 Either: